nottoseethesun/random-walker/README.md

 Uses websocket to fetch position data for 'n' robots, and plots their path on the web browser.

+## Performance

+Works at 1 ms refresh rate with 1 robot, and at 20 ms refresh rate with 8 robots.
+Works with 'n' robots.

+## Special Features

+Automatically picks a set of high-contrast colors, for 'n' robots, to make it easy to distinguish between the different paths of the robots.

 ## Prerequisites

 * Back-end